srijs/haskell-result/README.md

 # haskell-result
-Encode multiple failures or a single success
+Encode success or at least one error